Last Updated on October 2, 2023 by Carne Diem

 Can I use beans, onions, or tomatoes in Texas Style Chili?

 Ask any Texan and they will tell you that beans have no place in Texas Style Red Chili.
 The focus on a classic Bowl of Red is the tender cooked meat and the chilis.
 In fact, some purists will also claim that onion and any tomato products are also taboo, but there tends to be a little more leniency with these ingredients.
 As both onion and tomatoes are considered ok to use by the Chili Appreciation Society International (CASI), we find them perfectly acceptable for use in Texas Chili.
-Regardless, if onion and tomatoes are used in Texas Red chili, as we do here, they should be supporting characters in the chili and not distract from the true stars of the dish: the meat and chilis.
+Regardless, if onion and tomatoes are used in Texas Red Chili, as we do here, they should be supporting characters in the chili and not distract from the true stars of the dish: the meat and chiles.

 To make a pot of Texas Style Chili you will need assorted dried and fresh chilis, beef broth, red onion, a number of spices and seasonings, and a can of crushed tomatoes.